-Oceania is a premium line, bordering on luxury.
-However, even though the ships feel luxurious, they have a "country club" casual ambiance, with no formal nights and only open seating at dinner.
-Oceania's ships sail the world, and its mid-sized ships are able to get into many of the smaller, more exotic ports of call, which appeal to its well-traveled clientele.
+Oceania is considered a premium, boutique cruise line, bordering on luxury.
+However, even though the ships feel luxurious, there is a "country club" casual ambiance with no formal nights and only open seating at dinner.
+Oceania's ships sail the world, and its mid-sized ships are able to get into many of the smaller, more exotic ports of call, which appeals to its well-traveled clientele.
 Many cruise lovers consider the overall food and cuisine on Oceania to be the best afloat.

-Oceania has four mid-sized ships--the Regatta, Insignia, Nautica. and Sirena--each carrying 684 passengers.
+Oceania's fleet includes four mid-sized ships—the Regatta (refurbished in 2014), Insignia (refurbished in 2018), Nautica (refurbished in 2014), and Sirena (refurbished in 2016)—each carrying 684 passengers.
 These four ships were formerly owned by Renaissance Cruise Lines and were known as the "R" class.
-Oceania also launched the 1250-passenger Marina in January 2011, and her sister ship the Riviera in April 2012.
+Oceania also launched the 1250-passenger Marina in January 2011 (refurbished in 2016), and her sister ship the Riviera in April 2012 (refurbished in 2014).

-Like most premium and luxury lines, Oceania passengers are middle-aged (or older) and well-traveled.
-Oceania passengers also enjoy the "country club casual" atmosphere (no formal nights) and open seating option.
-The mid-sized Oceania ships do not have quite as many onboard amenities as the mega-ships, but Oceania passengers are looking for excellent service, new destinations, and exotic locales at a good value, not constant onboard activities.
+As with most premium and luxury lines, Oceania passengers are middle-aged (or older), well-traveled, and enjoy the elegantly-casual atmosphere and relaxed dining options.
+The mid-sized Oceania ships do not have quite as many onboard amenities as the mega-ships, but Oceania passengers choose this cruise line for its excellent service, new destinations, and exotic locales at a good value, not constant onboard activities.

-The four original Oceania ships have four restaurants, all with open seating and smart casual dress.
+The four original Oceania ships have four restaurants where the dress code is "smart casual."
 The Grand Dining Room has very comfortable chairs and a great view over the stern of the ship.
 The two specialty restaurants seat about 100 each.
-They require reservations, but there is no charge.
-One is Italian, and the other is a steak and seafood grill.
+The restaurants require reservations, but there is no charge.
+One serves Italian cuisine, and the other is a steak and seafood grill.
 The Terrace Cafe serves buffet breakfast and lunch, with casual tapas or Mediterranean cuisine at night.

-Marina and Riviera have nine delectable dining venues, with only two having a surcharge.
+The Marina and Riviera have nine delectable dining venues; only two have a surcharge.
 The Asian, Italian, French, and grill specialty restaurants are all excellent, and none have an extra fee.
-The Red GInger Asian restaurant is one of the best dining venues at sea.
+The Red Ginger Asian restaurant is one of the best dining venues at sea.

 Each of the Oceania ships has a show lounge with standard cruise entertainment, lectures, and some social events.
 These ships have very port-intensive itineraries, so the onboard activities and entertainment are not as varied or plentiful as on some of the mega-ships.

 The interior design of the two older Oceania ships is a strong point for the line.
 The decor is quite elegant and stunning, with dark woods, leathers, and a traditional feel.
-The library is one of the prettiest I've seen, with a fireplace, comfortable chairs with footstools, and lots of books.
-The six bars are also quite nice, and having a bar next to each of the restaurants makes them a popular place to gather before dinner.
+The library is very attractive with a fireplace, comfortable chairs with footstools, and lots of books.
+The six bars are also quite nice and are a popular place to gather before dinner.

-The decor of the Marina and Riviera are also a strong point.
-Although the ships are marketed as "upper premium", these two mid-sized ships certainly have the same feel as those classified as "luxury".
+The decor of the Marina and Riviera is also lovely.
+Although the ships are marketed as "upper premium," these two mid-sized ships certainly have the same feel as those classified as "luxury."